The future of external business relationships - turning external connections into growth engines

 Rising importance of strategic alliances and ecosystem thinking

-The obvious extrapolation is we will see an expansion of traditional relationship boundaries.
-With every stakeholder contributing to the collective success of the group, and value is created through interconnected efforts rather than isolated actions.
+The obvious extrapolation is expanding relationship boundaries.
+With every stakeholder contributing to the collective success of the group and value is created through interconnected efforts rather than isolated actions.
 Interesting.
 For example, tech companies partnering with start-ups can accelerate innovation while providing resources to emerging firms.

 Global forces reshaping business relationships

-Recent global events have fundamentally altered the landscape of B2B relationships.
-The Covid-19 pandemic exposed vulnerabilities in global supply chains that many had long suspected but few had actively addressed.
-This wake-up call prompted a widespread shift toward localisation and the adoption of dual sourcing strategies, as businesses sought to build resilience against future disruptions.
+Recent global events have altered the landscape of B2B relationships.
+The Covid-19 pandemic exposed vulnerabilities in global supply chains and there has been a degree of re- and near-shoring.
+This wake-up call prompted a smaller than expected strategy shift, the key being businesses needing to build resilience against future disruptions.

 The geopolitical arena has added further complexity to this evolution.
-The Ukraine war has disrupted key commodities like energy and food, exacerbating supply chain vulnerabilities and driving up costs for transportation, raw materials, and energy.
-These disruptions have intensified supply chain inefficiencies and prompted businesses to seek closer, regionalised supply chains to mitigate geopolitical risks.
+The Ukraine war disrupted key commodities like energy and food, exacerbating supply chain vulnerabilities and driving up costs for transportation, raw materials, and energy, however the effects were less catastrophic than anticipated.
+These disruptions prompted businesses to seek closer, regionalised supply chains to mitigate geopolitical risks.

-Trade tensions, particularly evident in the U.S.-China trade war, have led to increased protectionism and trade barriers that disrupt global value chains and increase costs.
+Trade tensions, particularly evident in the U.S.-China trade war and now Trump's tariffs have led to increased protectionism and trade barriers that disrupt global value chains and increase costs.
 These pressures have pushed businesses to reduce reliance on certain countries and seek alternative markets to maintain supply chain stability.
-Rather than a complete retreat from globalisation, companies are reconfiguring their global trade networks for greater resilience.
+Rather than a complete retreat from globalisation, companies are reconfiguring their global trade networks for greater resilience and looking for redundancy in their raw material supplies.

 Common themes emerging from these disruptions include: